4 File Management

 Window management

-For files and folders, this means displaying a folder’s orgin at the same time as you see the window with its destination.
-You can then efficiently move and organize files and folders.
+For files and folders, this means displaying a file’s origin window at the same time as you see the destination window.
+When you have both windows up, you can more efficiently move and organize files and folders than when you have to search and find windows before dragging and dropping files.
 For example, with the window configuration below, I can rapidly drag and drop the “Computer Skills” folder into my “all workshops” folder.

 Saving files in Microsoft Office

-Microsoft Office has begun to hide the file structure when you save a document.
+Microsoft Office hides the file structure by default when you save a document to simplify the interface.
 When you save a document (Save or Save As), the first screen tries to guess where you want to save it.
 If you have a clear file structure, its guess should only be accurate if you were working in the same location repetitively.
-This section demonstrates how to access your file structure via the Browse button (PC) or a downward facing button (Mac).
+This section shows how to access your file structure via the Browse button (PC) or a downward facing button (Mac).

-An alternative to this section is to change the setting permanently.
-Google “customize the save experience in office”.
+To change the setting permanently, Google “customize the save experience in office”.

 Your screen may look slightly different than what is shown here.
 If it is too different to interpret, Google “Browse file structure from save word” to find a guide suited to your computer’s environment.